 Tell him/her I'll call you later

 What is your phone number?

 Denwa Bango wa nan ban desu ka?

-No, you called the wrong number
+No, you called the wrong number.

-He's just busy.
+It's just getting busy.